pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 Sometimes it may be necessary to refer to translated texts in variables.
 Component parameters can be used for that purpose.

-For examle, the child component (greeting.component.ts):
+For example, the child component (greeting.component.ts):
 ```ts
 import { Component, Input } from '@angular/core';